Howard County man accused of spraying fire extinguisher toward police at Capitol riot rejects plea deal

 WASHINGTON — A Maryland man accused of spraying a fire extinguisher toward police at an entrance to the U.S. Capitol during the Jan.
-6 riot has rejected a plea deal presented by federal prosecutors, according to a court filing Friday.
+6 riot has rejected a plea deal presented by federal prosecutors, according to a court filing.

-The court filing doesn’t disclose any terms of the plea agreement that prosecutors offered to 22-year-old Matthew Ryan Miller of Cooksville.
+The Nov.
+19 filing doesn’t disclose any terms of the plea agreement that prosecutors offered 22-year-old Matthew R. Miller of Cooksville.
 In the joint filing, a prosecutor and a lawyer for Miller say they are discussing possible trial dates.

 Miller was wearing a black cowboy hat and a Washington Capitals jersey with a Maryland state flag draped over his shoulders as he used a ladder to scale the walls of the west side of the Capitol plaza, the FBI said in a court filing.